2-hour Longshan Temple walking tour with a private guide

 Food & Culture Highlights

-Food in Pub Crawl in Phnom Penh USD 12 reflects regional produce and neighbourhood traditions.
+Food in Ximending walking tour with a private guide USD 28 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.